darraghoriordan/darragh-oriordan-com/src/pages/2021/01/17/how-to-log-node-object-to-console/index.md

 ---
-title: 'How to log a node object to the console'
+title: 'How to log a node object with circular references to the console'
 category: 'other'
 cover: header.jpg
-date: '2021-01-01T17:12:33'
+date: '2021-01-17T17:12:33'
 ---

-If you try to use `JSON.stringify()` on a nodejs object you will get an error "Converting circular structure to JSON".
+If you try to use `JSON.stringify()` on a NodeJS object you will get an error "Converting circular structure to JSON".
 This is because NodeJS objects have circular references.

 The way to stringify NodeJS objects is to use `util.inspect()`.